-Powered by a range of technologies and with IoT and AI (specifically machine learning) as enablers and driving forces digital twins are among others found in industrial markets such as oil & gas, in smart buildings and of course in the smart factory of Industry 4.0.
+Powered by a range of technologies and with the Internet of Things and artificial intelligence (specifically machine learning) as enablers and driving forces digital twins are among others found in industrial markets such as oil & gas, in smart buildings and of course in the smart factory of Industry 4.0.

 Digital twins are poised to play an important role in the digital transformation of healthcare, on multiple levels.
 In healthcare facilities, for instance, digital twins are increasingly deployed to make use of ever more data from ample systems, sources and assets through using AI.

 A real-time digital twin in a hospital enables to unlock the value of IoT – and all this data – to realize all goals of the quadruple aim of healthcare as summed up in our article on future health.
 Improved patient experience, enhanced health/clinical outcomes, improved caregiver experience and lower costs.
 The latter can be achieved in many ways, including lowering costs of operating the facility, reducing energy consumption, and optimizing how resources are used.

 Digital twins in hospitals also power applications on the level of clinical workflows, operations and more.
 They offer a holistic view with several integrated capabilities and integrations are precisely what organizations are after in the digital transformation of healthcare.

 Enhancing connectivity between clinical operations and facilities management with digital twins in hospitals

 One of the key players regarding digital twins in hospitals (and in smart buildings) is ThoughtWire.
 As a matter of fact, hospitals are a (first?) specialized facility area in which the company successfully expanded.